kadakalozgur/Digital_Wallet/README.md

 ## 2️⃣ Restore / Install Required NuGet Packages

-If the required NuGet packages are not restored automatically, install them using **NuGet Package Manager**.
+When you open the project with Visual Studio, the required NuGet packages are restored automatically.
+If, for any reason, they are not restored, you can install them manually using **NuGet Package Manager**.

 ### Required Packages